matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 This converts the `send`/`transfer` functionality to `call` and [avoids potential security risks outlined here.](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/).

-### Libraries
+## Libraries

-We rely on the **solc**’s optimizer to do the library inlining for us, so a library may only be used without deployment if it has been inlined by the optimizer.
+We rely on the **solc** optimizer for library inlining, so a library may only be used without deployment if it has been inlined by the optimizer.

 The addresses of deployed libraries must be set in the project configuration.
 These addresses then replace their placeholders in IRs: `linkersymbol` in Yul and `PUSHLIB` in EVM legacy assembly.

-All linking happens at compile time.
+All linking happens at compile-time.
 Deploy-time linking is not supported.

-### Precompiles
+## Precompiles

-Some EVM cryptographic precompiles (notably pairings and RSA) won’t be immediately available.
+Some EVM cryptographic precompiles (notably pairings and RSA) aren't currently available.
 However, pairing is prioritized to allow deployment of both Hyperchains and protocols like Aztec/Dark Forest without modifications.

 Ethereum cryptographic primitives like `ecrecover`, `keccak256`, and `sha256` are supported as precompiles.